ait-testbed/attackmate/.github/ISSUE_TEMPLATE/01_bug_report.md

 ### Your environment
 * Version of AttackMate (`attackmate --version`)
 * Python version (`python --version`)
-* Docker, pip, or uv installation?
+* Ansible, Docker, pip, or uv installation?
 * OS and version

 ### Steps to reproduce